Introduction to Sound Design

 In theatre, there are a number of different designers; lighting, set, and costume designers to name but a few but none are as misunderstood as the West End Sound Designer.

-As a musical theatre sound engineer, I have worked with a number of International and UK Tour and West End sound designers and in this post, I will show you exactly what is a Sound Designer, what they do with theatre sound design (They don’t just create sound effects).
-If you are looking at how to become a sound designer, check out my other posts.
+As a musical theatre sound engineer, I have worked with a number of International and UK Tour Sound Designers and in this post, I will show you exactly what is a Sound Designer, what they do with theatre sound design (They don’t just create sound effects) and how you can become a sound designer.

 Before I explain what they do, I’ll go into what exactly is sound design.